Daybreak Game Company: Sony Online Entertainment LLC (2006–2015)

 In April 2006, Sony Online Entertainment, Inc. became Sony Online Entertainment LLC, owned by Sony Pictures Digital and Sony Computer Entertainment America.
 In May 2006, it was announced that SOE would be co-publisher of Vanguard: Saga of Heroes.
 However, Sigil retained full development rights, and SOE's role was only that of marketing, distribution, technical support, and hosting the game servers.
 SOE also announced the release of Field Commander, its third game for the PlayStation Portable System.
 In August 2006, SOE announced the acquisition of developer Worlds Apart Productions, renaming the studio SOE-Denver.
 The studio has since released an online version of the WizKids pirates constructible strategy game.
 In November 2006, SOE released its first PlayStation 3 title Untold Legends: Dark Kingdom, within the launch window of the PlayStation 3 system.
 SOE also released Pirates Online Constructible Strategy Game, the online version of the WizKids Pirates Constructible Strategy Game.

 In January 2007, SOE announced that it has licensed rights from Midway Home Entertainment to develop and release six classic Midway games for PlayStation 3 download, including Mortal Kombat II, Gauntlet II, Joust, Rampage World Tour, Rampart, and Championship Sprint.
 The games were available from the PlayStation Store.
-The announcement came shortly after SOE released its second PlayStation 3 digital download GripShift.
 On May 15, 2007, Sony Online Entertainment announced that they had completed a transaction to purchase key assets from Sigil Games Online, including Vanguard: Saga of Heroes (described as Sigil's "tentpole property").

 On March 13, 2008, Sony Online Entertainment announced that Sony Computer Entertainment will have direct control over SOE.

 On January 16, 2009, the company joined Steam, selling EverQuest, EverQuest II and Vanguard: Saga of Heroes via Steam.
 On the same day, the company purchased Pox Nora, an online turn-based strategy game.
 On August 1, 2009, SOE shut down The Matrix Online after 4 years of operation.
 Players were treated to about 2 months of gaming despite some initial setbacks that left many veteran players unable to access the game for about a week after the announcement was made.
 A memory book was developed and was made available for download on the game's site.